epsumesh/COVID-19-analysis-with-Random-Forest/README.md

 }

-web link for data https://api.covid19india.org/csv/latest/state_wise_daily.csv
+To download latest data to your computer click on this link https://api.covid19india.org/csv/latest/state_wise_daily.csv